jerrymarshall2004/cs50labs/spreadsheets/README.md

 Python has some built in functions that allow you to sort the data from the .csv file.

 ## Your turn
 Try changing the for loop that prints each line to sort the data.
-To do this you need to first define a function that returns the second item in the dictionary:
+To do this you need to first define a function that returns the second item in the dictionary.
+This function would be declared after the dictionary is created, and the **key** of title is updated with the **value** of integer (count).

 ```python
 def f(item):